Facebook now has 2 billion monthly users…and responsibility

 But neither does the colossal impact Facebook has had on society, which it’s now trying to bend towards positivity with its new mission statement to “Give people the power to build community and bring the world closer together.”

-“There’s a deep sense of responsibility in every part of the company” Cox told TechCrunch.
+“There’s definitely a deep sense of responsibility in every part of the company” Cox told TechCrunch.
 “We’re getting to the scale where we have to get much better about understanding how the product has been used.”
 That’s why he’s been traveling around the world doing user research.
 And it’s why Mark Zuckerberg has been criss-crossing the country on a listening tour that many people cynically assume is the start to a run for President, despite the CEO’s denials.

 Yet perhaps stewarding a 2 billion person community is responsibility enough to get out of Silicon Valley and figure out how Facebook impacts people’s lives.

 There are the big, newsy things like suicides on Facebook Live and fears that fake news got Donald Trump elected.
 But deeper down, there are even more complex ramifications of a near ubiquitious social network.
-It can propel internet addiction, and facilitate the filter bubbles that polarize society by reinforcing our opinions.
+It can propel internet addiction that alienates people, and facilitate the filter bubbles that polarize society by reinforcing our opinions.
+Facebook has largely conquered its competitors, giving it the slack to finally address the modern sociological challenges that stem from its popularity.

+Cox says an important pattern Facebook is adopting is “When you think about very complex systems that are affecting humanity, just being open about what’s happening.
+And then for example in the case of something like suicide or bullying, going and working with subject matter experts, getting the research on what’s the best possible thing that we can do, and then talking to the world about it.”
+To make the discussion about these tragic moments as accessible and productive as possible, Facebook has taken to publishing transparency reports and explainers about its policies and procedures.

+“I live with the constant goal of understanding, for every single thing that we do, how do we maximize all that goodness, and curtail any way that it can be misused or turned into something sad” Cox solemnly concludes.

 If getting to 1 billion was about building a product, and getting to 2 billion was about building a user base, Facebook’s responsibility is to build empathy between us at it reaches for 3 billion.